Q: Do I have to apply for financial aid each year?

 Q: I received company reimbursement or a scholarship from an organization outside of Concordia.
 How do I let Concordia know and who should the money be sent to?

-You must list all outside sources of assistance that you will receive or anticipate receiving on your admissions application.
+You must list all outside sources of assistance that you will receive or anticipate receiving on your admissions application or in MyInfo at the time of your award acceptance.
 If you are notified of a scholarship award or reimbursement after submitting your application, please contact Student Financial Services via email as soon as possible.
 The organization awarding your scholarship should send payment to the Concordia University Texas Accounting Office prior to August 1.

 Useful Links for Financial Aid